Posted on 3 Comments

 These light cardio exercises are the most essential part of the warm-up.
 You should never start running at high intensity while the muscles are cold and stiff.
 Intensive training without this cardio part of the warm-up can endanger our muscles and expose us to unnecessary injuries.

-Before any intensive running (intervals, tempo, fartlek, etc.), it is essential to run at least half a mile slowly, and after that gradually increase the pace.
+Before any intensive running (intervals, tempo, fartlek, etc.), it is essential to run at least half a mile slowly, and after that, gradually increase the pace.

 Beginner runners can start walking and later on increase to a brisk pace and then jog.